owulveryck/blog/content/post/gorgonia-gomachine.md

 > is to ”think like a vertex” - algorithms within the Pregel framework are algorithms in which the
 > computation of state for a given node depends only on the states of its neighbours.

-### Pregel in Go ?
+### Pregel in Go?

 So, Pregel's goal is to solve the problem of graph processing by leveraging the power used for cloud computing.
 (a cluster of inexpensive machines).

-Distributed programming, most of the time efficient, is nevertheless hard.
+Distributed programming is, most of the time, efficient, nevertheless hard.
 But the original paper mention that:

 > The model (...) implied synchronicity makes reasoning about programs easier.

 And Go's concurrency mechanism makes it (super) easy to synchronize concurrent routines.

-Let's draw a very basic computation graph.
+Let's draw an elementary computation graph.

-As a support, let's consider this equation (which is a typical layer of a neural network):
+Consider this equation (which is a patterned layer of a neural network):

 $$f(X) = \sigma(W \cdot X+b)$$